MdAsifInIT/The-Ultimate-C-Programming-Course/README.md

 **Introduction**

-In this repository, I’m diving into the fundamentals of C. From basic syntax to more complex concepts, I’ll be sharing code snippets, tips, and tricks.
-Whether you’re a seasoned developer or a fellow learner, feel free to explore and contribute!
+I’m diving into the fundamentals of C. From basic syntax to more complex concepts, I’ll be sharing code snippets, handbook, cheat sheet, tips, and tricks.

+NOTE: The repository is for self-reference.

 **Getting Started**

-To get started with this project:
+If you feel like getting started with this project:

 1. Clone this repository to your local machine.
 2. Make sure you have a C compiler installed (e.g., GCC).